Adventures in Academia

-Based in Royal Oak, Clawson, and Birmingham, MI, I am currently privately tutoring and proofreading throughout the Detroit metropolitan area.
+Based in Royal Oak, Clawson, and Birmingham, Michigan, I am currently offering tutoring, editing, proofreading, and transcribing services throughout the Detroit metropolitan area.
 I specialize in tutoring physics, mathematics, and astronomy, but I can also tutor French, English, psychology, chemistry, and standardized test prep (SAT, ACT, GRE).
-This past fall, I greatly expanded my tutoring business to encompass subjects spanning mathematical logic to classical mythology.
-In addition to tutoring, I can teach hatha, prenatal, restorative, and yin yoga as well as beginning piano lessons.
+A few years ago, I greatly expanded my tutoring business to encompass subjects spanning mathematical logic to classical mythology.
+In addition to tutoring, I can also teach hatha, prenatal, restorative, and yin yoga as well as beginning piano lessons.
 Please visit my sister site Lotus Lune to learn more about my yoga offerings if that piques your curiosity.

-Last fall, I also coached the junior varsity girls field hockey team at Cranbrook Schools in Bloomfield Hills and served as a long-term American literature and creative writing substitute teacher at the Roeper School in Birmingham.
+In 2019, I also coached the junior varsity girls field hockey team at Cranbrook Schools in Bloomfield Hills, Michigan, and served as a long-term American literature and creative writing substitute teacher at the Roeper School in Birmingham, Michigan.
 Previously, I taught as a middle school and high school mathematics, science, and French instructor at the Birmingham campus of Brightmont Academy and as an online adjunct astronomy & physics professor at Ivy Tech Community College—Indianapolis.
 Prior to that, I taught physics as an associate adjunct professor at the University of Indianapolis for two years.

 At Brightmont, I taught AP Calculus, Physics, Chemistry, Introductory Algebra, Earth Space Science, and French.
 I worked with middle school and high school students, who have ADHD, anxiety, autism, and athletic travel conflicts in a one-on-one instruction format with a mastery-based learning approach using the Apex Learning software.
 I accommodated my individual students’ learning styles with empathy, patience, and creativity.